 Did you suffer from inadequate parenting?
 It’s not too late to make up for it.
 Here are five ways to reparent yourself to find healing.

-Whatever you may have missed from your parents, you can still obtain.
+Whatever you may have missed from your parents, you can still obtain by reparenting yourself.

 People cannot love if they themselves were never loved.
 People cannot care for others if they have never been cared for.
 Instead of blaming your parents for what you didn’t receive, you can ask, “Did they ever have it to give?”